Madirakshi Mundle

 Madirakshi Mundle is an Indian television actress.
 She has made her acting debut with 2015 Telugu film Ori Devudoy where she played the lead role Amrutha.
 She made her television debut as Sita in Siya Ke Ram.
-In 2019, she was seen in Star Bharat's Jag Janani Maa Vaishno Devi - Kahani Mata Rani Ki as Lakshmi.
+In 2019, she was seen in Star Bharat's Jag Janani Maa Vaishno Devi - Kahani Mata Rani Ki as Mahalakshmi.

+Personal life

+Mundle shares little about her personal life.
+In an interview, she revealed that she married Bharadwaj Mundle in 2015.